lynnlangit/aws-for-bioinformatics/1_Files_&_Data/6a_SQLQuestions.md

 ### Other Notes

-- SQL query answers to these lesson are on [this Repo page](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/1_Files_%26_Data/6b_SQLQueries.sql)
+- SQL query answers to these lesson are on [this Repo page](https://github.com/lynnlangit/AWS-for-bioinformatics/blob/master/1_Files_%26_Data/6b_SQLQueries.sql)
-- LEARN more about using BigQuery optimally, see this [link](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/1_Files_%26_Data/3_Use_BigQuery_to_query_files.md)
+- LEARN more about using Athena optimally, see this [link](https://github.com/lynnlangit/AWS-for-bioinformatics/blob/master/1_Files_%26_Data/3_Use_Athena_to_query_files.md)
-- (Optional) If you wish to create your own Google BigQuery dataset rather than querying my public dataset, then you can follow these steps:
+- (Optional) If you wish to create your own Google Athena dataset rather than querying my public dataset, then you can follow these steps:
-    - **CREATE** your own BigQuery dataset
+    - **CREATE** your own Athena dataset
-    - **CREATE** both the dataset TABLES and VIEWS from the source CSV files (in this repo `/genomic_data_samples/CSV-or-TXT/CSV-for-BigQuery-lessons/...`/)
+    - **CREATE** both the dataset TABLES and VIEWS from the source CSV files (in this repo `/genomic_data_samples/CSV-or-TXT/CSV-for-Athena-lessons/...`/)
-    - *Directions are [here](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/1_Files_%26_Data/6c_BQ_dataset.md) on how to set up your own copy of my public BigQuery dataset
+    - *Directions are [here](https://github.com/lynnlangit/AWS-for-bioinformatics/blob/master/1_Files_%26_Data/6c_BQ_dataset.md) on how to set up your own copy of my public Athena dataset